 Stamford will become a co-educational school from September 2023.
 This means that, if you are applying to join before then, the process will be slightly different.
 Whenever your child will be joining us, we will guide you through the process, but to help you get started we have set out the key information in this section of the website.

-Each of our three Schools has its own registrar, so that your child’s application will be handled by someone who knows the School well.
-If you have children for entry to more than one of our Schools, our registrars will work together to look after your application.
+The Junior and Senior Schools each have their own admissions team, so that your child’s application will be handled by someone who knows the School well.
+If you have children for entry to both the junior and senior schools, our Registrars will work together to look after your application.

 We’ll write to you with our decision in February (or within a couple of weeks of the assessment).

 If you aren’t yet sure whether or not boarding would be right for your family, we’ll arrange a taster stay as part of the application process.
 For many families, the most practical option is to board for a few nights a week, or even on occasional nights, and a taster stay will help you and your child to work out which option might be best for you.Contact us